theironcook/Backbone.ModelBinder/README.md

 <br><br>
-## Exposing the Power of JQuery Selectors, Selecting by Classes etc.
+## Exposing the Power of jQuery Selectors, Selecting by Classes etc.
-Binding definitions simply use jquery.
+Binding definitions simply use jQuery.
 You can select based off of a class attribute or anything else you'd like.

 ````
 // Snippet from the template file